-Around the world, a notable change is taking place in the art and culture sector.
-Until recently, this sector predominantly focused on museums, theatres and concert halls.
-However, we are now witnessing a noticeable musealisation of landscapes, urban areas and buildings, and even of immaterial expressions of everyday culture.
+Around the world, a notable change has taken place in the arts and culture sector.
+Whilst the sector was once predominantly focused on museums, theatres and concert halls, we are now witnessing a pervasive musealisation and disneyfication of landscapes, urban areas and buildings, and even of immaterial expressions of everyday culture.
 This makes our urban and rural environment increasingly stage-managed and nostalgic.

-What role does the heritage cult play in our relationship with the past?
-How does it relate to the classic canon of art and culture, the conservation of archaeological records, monuments, interiors and works of art, national and European cultural policy, the rapidly growing culture and heritage tourism sector and the issue of multiculturalism and personal or national identity?
+Playing into this are highly selective processes of heritage- and memory-making, enmeshed with identity politics and commercialisation.
+What importance is still given to the classic canon of art and culture, and to the conservation of archaeological records, monuments, interiors and works of art?
+How do national and European heritage policies engage with the issue of multiculturalism and of local versus global identity?
+Does the booming heritage tourism sector affect notions of authenticity and belonging?
 These questions are central to the Master's programme in Heritage and Memory Studies.

 Heritage and Memory Studies at the UvA